JayK0818/Dumi-Blog/docs/node/mongoose.md

   2. Validation is middleware.
 Mongoose registers validation as a **pre('save')** hook on every schema by default.
   3. When you call Model#save, Mongoose also runs subdocument validation.
   4. The **unique** option is not a validator.
+  5. You can disable automatic validation before save by setting the validationBeforeSaveOption

 ```js
 // built-in validators